 Can you guess what anarkia means?
 Anarchy, or chaos.

 (Have you ever been to a meeting at work, or to a nonprofit committee meeting, where there is no stated leader?
 What happens?
 Usually very little, since it’s a chaotic mess, until a leader emerges, and some progress is made.)

 Overwhelmingly, the ancient Mediterranean world of Jesus’ day already understood what Foucault and Derrida had “discovered”–namely, that power asymmetry was inevitable.
 Indeed, many in the majority world today still understand this.
 Could that be one (very good) reason why various parties within the majority world are not so immediately taken by “our” ingenious and ever so modern Western construct called egalitarianism?
 (As Peter Morriss’s work Power: A Philosophical Analysis suggests, the very way in which power itself is conceived, not too surprisingly, differs among cultures.)

 Could that be one reason they have far less trouble with the hierarchies found in the Bible?
-Could they know they something “we” don’t?
+Could they actually know something “we” enlightened champions of liberalism don’t?

 The English philosopher Roger Scruton thus keenly observes, “. . . the attempt to achieve a social order without domination inevitably leads to a new kind of domination, more sinister by far than the one deposed.
 The seeds of the new structure of power are present in the organization necessary for the violent overthrow of the old.”

 If hierarchy is inevitable (and egalitarianism is impossible, only disguising power dynamics), what is to be done?
 We’ll consider that question in the next post, turning to the New Testament’s countercultural, counterintuitive yet ever so compelling conception of Christian community.